Aptimex/portl/README.md

 ### show
 Shortcut to run `wg show` within the namespace.

-### exec
+### exec CMD...
-Runs the specified command as the current user (even when `sudo` is used to run the script as root).
-To run the specified command as root just specify `sudo` as part of the target command.
-E.g. `portl.sh exec sudo iptables -L`.
+Runs the specified command as the **current user**, even when `sudo` is used to run the script with root privileges.
+To run a command as root just specify `sudo` as part of the command.
+For example, `portl.sh exec sudo iptables -L`.

-Pretty much any command that you would normally run in from your shell can be used and should work as expected.
+Pretty much any command that you would normally run in your shell can be used and should work as expected.
 You can even use something like `bash` as the target command to open a shell within the namespace, then return to the parent shell with `exit`.

+> [!IMPORTANT]
+> Using a pipe (or other command-terminating shell characters) will NOT allow the next command to run inside the namespace.
+For example, if you run `portl.sh exec echo "google.com" | xargs ping`, the `ping` command will NOT run inside the namespace, it will use your normal host namespace.

+> [!TIP]
+> If you need to do something like that, run `portl.sh exec bash` to start a new shell inside the namespace, and then **everything** you run from that shell will also run inside that namespace.

-### run
+### run CMD...
 Same as `exec`.

 ### down